Dhxnushh/Chatbot-RAG-TS/Readme.md

 * LangChain library(js)
 * Check package.json for the rest of the dependencies.

+**Initializing:**

+* Create a new .env file.
+* Load your google api key from google ai studio and name it 'GOOGLE_API_KEY'="your api key".
+* Import config from dotenv where you are initializing the model.
+* Call the config() function.

 **Customizability:**

 * Go to webloader.ts file in the src folder.